coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    much as possible by the Coq printers unless the modifier ``(only parsing)`` is given.

-   Abbreviations are bound to an absolute name as an ordinary definition is, and they can be referred by qualified names too.
+   An abbreviation is bound to an absolute name as an ordinary definition is and it also can be referred to by a qualified name.

-   Abbreviations are syntactic in the sense that they are bound to expressions which are not typed at the time of the definition of the abbreviation but at the time it is used.
+   Abbreviations are syntactic in the sense that they are bound to expressions which are not typed at the time of the definition of the abbreviation but at the time they are used.
 Especially, abbreviations can be bound to terms with holes (i.e. with “``_``”).
 For example:

    .. coqtop:: none reset